pay360/mobilesdk-demoapp-android/README.md

-#PayPoint Advanced Payments SDK Demo
+# PayPoint Advanced Payments SDK Demo

 Demonstrates how to integrate the [PayPoint Advanced Payments SDK](https://github.com/paypoint/mobilesdk-android) into your app.

-##Quickstart
+## Quickstart

-Register for an account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register)
+Sign up for an Explorer account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register)

-Replace the installation id in PaymentActivity with the installation id in the email response (either Hosted Cashier or Cashier API)
+Replace the installation id in PaymentActivity with the Cashier API installation id you are provided with after sign up.

 ```java
 private static final String INSTALLATION_ID = <YOUR_INSTALLATION_ID>;